 - Write in your own words on how you understand a topic.

-- Don’t write content that’s word for word with another blog.
+- Don’t write content that’s a word for word with another blog.

 - Don’t format content in the same way as another blog.